-A media recognition app
+An AI-powered media recognition

-concept validated through
+product validated through lean experiments

-recognition app
+media recognition

-through rapid
+through lean

 12 weeks